energywebfoundation/iam-client-lib/docs/api/interfaces/modules_claims.RegisterOnchainOptions.md

 • `Optional` **expirationTimestamp**: `number`

-Defines how long the claim is valid.
+Defines how long the claim is valid (seconds).

 ___